I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-querysimulationsupport.md

 <p>The <code>IPrintCoreUI2::QuerySimulationSupport</code> method stores a spooler simulation capability structure in the buffer pointed to by <i>pCaps</i>.
 This structure specifies the level of spooler support for "N-up" printing, reverse printing, the maximum number of pages that can be printed, collation, and others.</p>

-<p>This method is supported only for Windows XP Pscript5 plug-ins, not for Unidrv plug-ins.</p>

-<p>The <code>IPrintCoreUI2::QuerySimulationSupport</code> method stores a spooler simulation capability structure in the buffer pointed to by <i>pCaps</i>.
-This structure specifies the level of spooler support for "N-up" printing, reverse printing, the maximum number of pages that can be printed, collation, and others.</p>

 ## -requirements
 <table>
 <tr>